CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/reference/settings.rst

    **Working Directory** is where FOQUS reads and writes files needed to function.
-When running multiple copies of FOQUS, the **Working Directory** can also be specified from the command line using the “-w” or “–workingDir” options.
+When running multiple copies of FOQUS, the **Working Directory** can also be specified from the command line using the “-w” or “-workingDir” options.
 After changing the **Working Directory**, FOQUS should be restarted.

 #. **PSUADE EXE** is the path to the PSUADE executable.
 PSUADE provides